Nokhal/Cryptograph_Project/README.md

 [11] = 	0xBA0C786C8Ed053bDF235BD7726096079977a2a3C is 'MintingAuctionLogicV1'

+### Senate voting mapping
+  These are the current changes having been proposed to the senate.

+ [0] = 	0x25270b75A472f894f58BeC3dAAEB6454C1fEde6F -> Adding 0x0606e0b31fE9cdA692370abCaE5bAcCD25DcfAEA (ERC2665LogicV2) to the pool of authorized addresses for logic mapping.

 *Please be aware that the codebase is provided for transparency reasons, but that it's content is nonetheless protected by a proprietary license.*